oVirt/ovirt-site/source/sla/sla-for-storage-io-bandwidth.html.md

 ### Basic functionality

 Users can set the SD quota in engine and define cosumers(users/groups).
 Users can set the vDisk minimum reserved I/O value in engine.
 Engine can obtain statistic of I/O of each vm.
+This requires support of the statistics info in VDSM API.
 Users can set the elements Detailed Description Section for a specific vDisk when a VM is created or running.
 These elements are kept in migration.
 This requires support of this in VDSM API: create VM, hot plug and update VM device.
 Dynamic setting these elements should also be supported.

 ### Automatic per-device tuning for I/O bandwidth limit